turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 A user should be able to logout, and they are taken to the homepage.
 The app should should that no one is logged in.

+At this point, you should have your testing suite up and going.
+Get tests running, and test your Login workflow as it stands now.
+Yes, your tests might change, but that's ok and expected.

 ### Iteration 3 - Movie Show Page

 Use Router to create a dynamic route for a "show page" for each movie (`/movies/5`, for instance).
 A show page is a app page that shows only one particular item.
 In this case, the show page is for a particular movie.
 This page should show all information available about the movie.